-This bill amends the pharmacy act of the state of Kansas to allow pharmacists to administer vaccines under a vaccination protocol.
+The bill amends the pharmacy act of the state of Kansas to allow pharmacists to administer vaccines under a vaccination protocol.
 Specifically, it modifies K.S.A.
 2024 Supp.
 65-1626a to include the administration of vaccines approved or authorized by the United States Food and Drug Administration to individuals at least seven years of age, or the age recommended by the Centers for Disease Control and Prevention.
-The bill also clarifies the definition of the "practice of pharmacy" to encompass this new responsibility, while maintaining existing provisions related to drug management and patient care.
+The bill also clarifies the definition of "practice of pharmacy" to encompass this new authority, while maintaining existing provisions related to the interpretation of prescription orders, drug compounding, and patient consultation.

 Statutes affected: